moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-05-07-parametrics-next-generation.md

 we have an "entity typing" association between `myAttribute` and `ArrayList`.
 This association is parametric: it triggers the concretization of `E` in `ArrayList<E>` by `String`.

-> ##### :recycle: Deprecation
->
+:::note[Deprecation]

-> The method `#declaredType` is still part of the API of `TTypedEntity`.
+The method `#declaredType` is still part of the API of `TTypedEntity`.
 However, it's not a getter for the `#declaredType` attribute anymore.
 It now returns the type that is target of the association.

->
-> The setter `#declaredType:` is deprecated and cannot be automatically transformed.
+The setter `#declaredType:` is deprecated and cannot be automatically transformed.
 If you need to replace it, you should create an instance of the EntityTyping class in your metamodel and set the declared type as its target.
 You will have something like:

 ```smalltalk
 myVariable := myModel newLocalVariableNamed: #myVar.